alexismenest/neatutil.optional/README.md

 **Throws:**

-`TSError` - If no value is present.
+`TError` - If no value is present.

 `TypeError` - If `errorSupplier` is not a `function` or does not return an `Error` instance.